rosenbjerg/VLCTube/README.md

 - Support for setting a preferred quality, so you can set it to select the 720p60 stream even though a 1080p60 stream is also available (maximum wanted quality)

 ## Installation
+- Download the latest release
+- Unpack to wanted install location or
 - Clone this repository and navigate inside the `VLCTube` directory
 - Run `yarn install` or `npm install` to install dependencies
 - Run `yarn start` or `npm start` to open the Electron tray-application